Trove newspaper & gazette harvester

 - Step through the various configuration options.
 Some options are only available if you have a dedicated project allocation.

-- When asked to select a GLAM Workbench repository, choose 'Trove newspaper & gazette harvester' from the dropdown list.
+- When asked to select a GLAM Workbench repository, choose this repository from the dropdown list.

 - Complete the configuration and deploy your GLAM Workbench instance.